alphagov/tdt-documentation/source/publish/push_repo.md

 ## Continuous integration

 The GOV.UK PaaS documentation explains how to set up continuous integration (CI) with [Travis and Jenkins](https://docs.cloud.service.gov.uk/using_ci.html#using-the-travis-ci-tool).
-We recommend this method for documentation sites built using the GDS technical documentation tool.
+We recommend this method for documentation sites built using the Tech Docs Template.